npgy/fly-example/README.md

 Non-secret environment variables can by set in plain text in the `fly-***.toml` files.

 For automatic deployment for the web, you will also need to add your own `deploy-web.yml` file, I have deploy yml files already for the database and the server as scaffolding.

+## How are these networking together?

+Fly allows for internal dns access to other applications.
+The example server in this repo connects to Postgres via it's fly app name with `.internal` appended.
+E.g. `pgtest-whatever-inc.internal`

+This is currently set in the `fly-server.toml` file, yours will be different as you will have a unique app name.
+The hostname will follow the pattern of `<appname>.internal`

+The server and the web will be exposed via HTTPS automatically by fly.io.
+This is what the `[http_service]` section is doing in each of those toml files, so we immediately get a public domain name to connect them.
+Your web layer will need to reference whatever domain is assigned to your server.
+Generally it will be in the form of `https://<appname>.fly.dev`

+For this example server, it is `https://flytest-server-whatever-inc.fly.dev`